-With all the contact lens choices available, it is especially important to work with a doctor who will fit you with the best lenses for you as an individual.
-And because contact lenses interact directly with delicate eye tissues, it’s important for contact lens wearers to have annual eye examinations to detect problems before they threaten your successful contact lens wear, your eye health, and your vision.
+With all the new lens options available, it’s vital that you work with a doctor to help you determine the best lenses for your specific needs.
+Additionally, because contacts touch delicate eye tissues, you need to have annual eye exams to detect problems early so they don’t threaten your eye health or your vision.

 Types & Brands